Mornings of Stillness: How a Local Mountain Resets My Rhythm

 Carrying the Quiet Home

-I’ve realized that the value of these slow mornings isn't just found in the frame of a boulder or a pine tree; it’s in the ability to carry that realized patience back into the “day-to-day.”
-The next time a last-minute crisis hits my inbox, I can reach for the memory of that quiet boulder field - how I found “the one” image that I like best from that day and, most importantly, what it took for me to find it.
+I’ve realized that the value of these slow mornings isn't just found in the frame of a boulder or a pine tree; it lives in the ability to carry that patience back into the day-to-day.
+The next time a last-minute crisis hits my inbox, I can return to that quiet boulder field, and how I found the one image I like best.

 Slowing down is a choice we get to make over and over again, in any context.
-Once my truck engine turns over, I look down at the dented travel mug sitting in my cup holder, and I realize it’s a choice I can make even when I’m holding a cheap ceramic mug at my desk.
-I get home in time for lunch and spend the afternoon calmly catching up on the duties I’d briefly set aside, working with a focus that felt out of reach a few hours earlier.
+When the truck engine turns over, I glance at the dented travel mug in the cup holder and recognize it again: the same choice, waiting for me at my desk, even in a cheap ceramic mug.
+I get home in time for lunch and spend the afternoon calmly catching up on the duties I’d set aside, working with a focus that felt out of reach just a few hours earlier.

-By prioritizing the experience over the output, we don't just become better photographers; we become more resilient versions of ourselves.
-The mountain will always be there, taking its sweet time to turn from winter to spring, reminding me that there is no rush.
-There is only movement.
+By prioritizing the experience over the output, we don’t just become better photographers; we become more resilient.
+The mountain will always be there, taking its time turning from winter to spring, reminding me that there is no rush.
+There is only the next step.

 Kenny Thatcher